datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 ### Gradient Descent in Function Space

-Similar to gradient descent in parameter space, we have the direction of steepest descent of the risk by taking the negative gradient
+We have the direction of steepest descent of the risk by taking the negative gradient

 $$−g_m(x) = − E [ \frac{\partial L(Y,f(x))}{\partial f(x)} | X=x ]_{f(x)=f^{(m−1)}(x)}$$